mmisw/mmiorr-docs/docs/faq.md

 #### Can I use my ontology editor XXX?
 (XXX = Protégé, NeOn, etc.)

 Yes.
 You can use any tool to create your ontology.
-Then, you can can register the ontology in the MMI ORR.
+Then, you can can register the ontology in the ORR.
 Note that some tools are provided to create vocabularies and mappings within the portal itself, but you are free to use any other appropriate mechanisms.

 #### What options are available for registering my existing ontology?